fedbiomed/fedbiomed/envs/vpn/README_tempo.md

 [user@node $] docker-compose up -d gui
 ```

+#### using the gui

 Use the node gui from outside the gui container :
 * connect to `http://localhost:8484` from your browser.

-By default, only connections from `localhost` are authorized
-* to enable connection to the GUI from any IP address
+By default, only connections from `localhost` are authorized.
+To enable connection to the GUI from any IP address
   - specify the bind IP address at container launch time (eg: your node public IP address `NODE_IP`, or `0.0.0.0` to listen on all node addresses)
 ```bash
 [user@node $] GUI_HOST=0.0.0.0 docker-compose up -d gui